 The Quonset/Davisville Bike in North Kingstown was built by RIDOT and the Quonset Development Corporation.
 Hugging the edge of the Quonset Business Park, the path extends 3.7 miles from Post Road (Route 1) to Pettee Ave. at the Mt.
 View neighborhood in North Kingstown.
 Get Map »

 The bike path opened for public use in July 2009.

 Path Features & Riding Experience

-The path runs 2.5 miles from Route 1 (Post Road) through the Quonset Business Park to the Calf Pasture Point nature area, managed by The Town of North Kingstown.
+The path runs from Route 1 (Post Road) through the Quonset Business Park and the Calf Pasture Point nature area, managed by The Town of North Kingstown.
 The bikeway is entirely off-road.